JobfullyAdmin/geekology/source/_posts/2013-03-02-lets-fix-technical-recruiters-bad-name.markdown

 {% endblockquote %}
 <p>
 DHH then included an actual email that he received from a recruiter, urging him to apply for “a rapidly expanding, VC-funded tech startup positioned squarely on top of the social media marketing revolution.”
 Here is an analogy for this situation -
-It’s like a recruiter asking Iron Chef Bobby Flay if he would like to apply for a position at a promising neighborhood eatery, and that his pay would &ldquo;depends on his experience.&rdquo;
+It’s like a recruiter asking Iron Chef Bobby Flay if he would like to apply for a position at a promising neighborhood eatery, and that his pay would &ldquo;depend on his experience.&rdquo;
 </p>
 <p>
 DHH went on,
 {% blockquote %}
-“If they’re just going to spam people from emails they find on tech sites, why not just pay some shady Russians to do it?”
-He continued, “The problem with this kind of hackery is that it has bred an outright animosity to recruiters in large parts of the tech world.”
+“If they’re just going to spam people from emails they find on tech sites, why not just pay some shady Russians to do it? [...]
+The problem with this kind of hackery is that it has bred an outright animosity to recruiters in large parts of the tech world.”
 {% endblockquote %}
 </p>
 <p>